mohamaddao/mcp-tutorial-complete-guide/README.md

 ## 🚀 What is MCP?

-The Model Context Protocol (MCP) is a standardized protocol that enables AI assistants to:
+The Model Context Protocol (MCP) is a standardized protocol that enables tools to:

-- 🔧 **Use External Tools** - Interact with APIs, databases, and file systems
+- 🔧 **Use External Resources** - Interact with APIs, databases, and file systems
 - 🔐 **Maintain Security** - Follow strict security and permission protocols
-- 🎯 **Execute Tasks** - Perform specific actions based on user requests
+- 🎯 **Execute Tasks** - Perform specific actions based on requests
 - 📊 **Handle Data** - Process and manage data safely and efficiently

 ### Key Features of MCP

-- **Standardized Communication** - Consistent interaction patterns between AI and tools
+- **Standardized Communication** - Consistent interaction patterns between components
 - **Security First** - Built-in security measures and permission handling
 - **Extensible Design** - Easy to add new tools and capabilities
 - **Error Handling** - Robust error management and recovery